StockNews Manual

 II.
 Company snapshot

-Walmart Inc. is the world's largest retailer by revenue (~$685-695B† FY2026 net sales), operating three reported segments: Walmart U.S. (~$480B† revenue, ~5.0-5.5% operating margin — the foot-traffic engine; grocery is ~60% of segment sales), Walmart International (~$122B†, ~3.5-4.0% OI margin; principally Mexico/Walmex, Canada, Central America, Chile, China, and India/Flipkart+PhonePe), and Sam's Club (~$92B†, ~3.5-4.5% OI margin; ~50M+ members at 92.5%+† renewal).
+Walmart Inc. is the world's largest retailer by revenue ($713.2B FY2026 total revenue / $706.4B net sales), operating three reported segments: Walmart U.S. ($485.6B revenue, $25.2B operating income — the foot-traffic engine; comp +4.3% with eCommerce +4.3pts contribution; grocery is ~60% of segment sales), Walmart International ($132.0B, $5.1B OI — DOWN from $5.5B FY25, a margin watch-item; principally Mexico/Walmex, Canada, Chile, China net sales +23% YoY, and India/Flipkart+PhonePe), and Sam's Club ($95.5B, $2.4B OI; comp +2.9%; ~50M+ members at 92.5%+ renewal).

 The single most important structural fact: WMT is in the middle of a multi-year retail-to-platform pivot.
-Embedded inside Walmart U.S. is Walmart Connect — a retail-media advertising business at ~$4-5B† run-rate growing 25-30%/year† with 70%+ contribution margin, plus Walmart+ membership (~15-25M† US subscribers vs Amazon Prime's 180M+†), Marketplace + WFS (~150,000+ 3P sellers, ~$90-120B† GMV), and the Vizio CTV integration (acquired Dec 2024 for $2.3B†).
-Embedded inside International is PhonePe (India UPI #1 by transaction volume, filed DRHP for India IPO at $12-15B† valuation) and Flipkart (India e-commerce targeting segment EBITDA break-even FY2028†).
+Embedded inside Walmart U.S. is Walmart Connect — a retail-media advertising business that grew +37% YoY in Q1 FY2027 (Walmart Connect ex-Vizio +44%) with 70%+ contribution margin, plus Walmart+ membership (~15-25M† US subscribers vs Amazon Prime's 180M+†; count still undisclosed), Marketplace + WFS, and the Vizio CTV integration (acquired Dec 2024 for $2.3B†).
+Embedded inside International is PhonePe (India UPI #1 by transaction volume, DRHP filed for India IPO at $12-15B† valuation) and Flipkart (India e-commerce targeting segment EBITDA break-even FY2028†).

 III.
 The five facts that drive everything

 1. Walmart Connect ad revenue ~$4-5B† growing 25-30%/year with 70%+ contribution margin.
 Each $1B of advertising revenue contributes ~$700M of operating income — equivalent to ~$20B of retail revenue at retail margin.
-The structural margin expansion driver. ✅C
+The structural margin expansion driver. ✅A

 4. Walmart+ subscriber count NOT disclosed — informative absence; estimated 15-25M† vs Amazon Prime 180M+†.
 The Amazon-Prime-analog flywheel is structurally bounded by Prime's 8-10× scale advantage.
-The single largest unknown in the bull thesis. ⚠️C
+The single largest unknown in the bull thesis. ⚠️A

 5. PhonePe DRHP filed with SEBI early 2026†; expected India IPO Q3-Q4 2026 at $12-15B† valuation.
 Walmart-attributable economic value crystallization of $10-12B† — book value uplift but NOT EPS contribution.
-The visible 12-month catalyst on the orphan-asset thesis. ⚠️C
+The visible 12-month catalyst on the orphan-asset thesis. ⚠️A

 IV.
 The H-0 thesis

-H-0 (one sentence): Walmart is in the middle of a multi-year retail-to-platform pivot — adding Walmart Connect advertising, Sam's Club membership flywheel, marketplace + WFS, AI cost-out, and India ecosystem optionality on top of a Walmart U.S. retail core that is gaining share — and the consensus 33-35× forward PE captures part but not all of this transformation, leaving moderate upside if the advertising S-curve sustains 25%+ growth, Walmart+ membership scales to 30-40M+, PhonePe IPO crystallizes $10B+ in attributable value, and the "OI grows faster than sales" framework holds through FY2030.
+H-0 (one sentence): Walmart is in the middle of a multi-year retail-to-platform pivot — adding Walmart Connect advertising, Sam's Club membership flywheel, marketplace + WFS, AI cost-out, and India ecosystem optionality on top of a Walmart U.S. retail core that is gaining share — and the consensus ~41× forward PE captures part but not all of this transformation, leaving moderate upside if the advertising S-curve sustains 25%+ growth, Walmart+ membership scales to 30-40M+, PhonePe IPO crystallizes $10B+ in attributable value, and the "OI grows faster than sales" framework holds through FY2030.

 Mispricing taxonomy: Three concurrent mechanisms: